grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 ## Prefer to debug locally {#debug-locally}

-Debugging helps ensure your code produces the expected results.
 While the [script editor](/cloud/creating-and-running-a-test/script-editor) can catch syntax errors, it has limited debugging abilities.
 Instead, you can run k6 locally to execute your test scripts on a small scale:

 ```sh